mariuszskon/chipbox/README.md

     mkdir build && cd build
     set SDL2DIR=X:\absolute\path\to\SDL2
     cmake ..
-    msbuild ALL_BUILD.vcxproj
+    cmake --build . --config Release

 5. Now you must make the SDL2.dll in the lib directory of the SDL2 development libraries accessible to the binaries.
-This can be done by copying it to the bin\Debug directory of chipbox (where the .exe files are).
+This can be done by copying it to the bin\Release directory of chipbox (where the .exe files are).

+Assuming an x86 build

+    copy %SDL2DIR%\lib\x86\SDL2.dll bin\Release\

 Then you can run

-    bin\Debug\testcore
+    bin\Release\testcore

 to run the tests, or

-    bin\Debug\chipbox_sdl "..\roms\Pong [Paul Vervalin, 1990].ch8"
+    bin\Release\chipbox_sdl "..\roms\Pong [Paul Vervalin, 1990].ch8"

 to run the included Pong ROM.